cwesterduin/react-redux-todo/README.md

 **todo-backend** provides a simple express API and Postgres database for the project

-**todo-demo** temporarily stores the redux store with localstorage - you can try the demo at the above link
+**reudux-todo-local** temporarily stores the redux store with localstorage - you can try the demo at the above link

 ## to run
 See submodules for instructions - **redux-todo-api** relies on **todo-backend** so you will need to run them at the same time.